bukosabino/ta/README.md

 > pip3 install ta
 ```

-To use this library you should have a financial time series dataset including “Timestamp”, “Open”, “High”, “Low”, “Close” y “Volume” columns.
+To use this library you should have a financial time series dataset including “Timestamp”, “Open”, “High”, “Low”, “Close” and “Volume” columns.

-You should clean or fill nan values in your dataset before add technical analysis features.
+You should clean or fill Nans values in your dataset before add technical analysis features.

-You can get code examples in "examples_to_use" folder.
+You can get code examples in [examples_to_use](https://github.com/bukosabino/ta/tree/master/examples_to_use) folder.

-If you don't know any feature you can view the notebook: "examples/visualize_features.ipynb".
+If you don't know any feature you can view [this notebook](https://github.com/bukosabino/ta/blob/master/examples_to_use/visualize_features.ipynb).

 Note: To execute the notebook you will need install 'matplotlib' and 'jupyter lab'.
 So: